tgve/tgver/paper.md

 ```

 Finally, the **tgver** takes a different approach of bringing JavaSCript (JS) applications into R but specifically bringing modern libraries like React into R. Some R packages (such as Shiny [@beeley2013web]) rely on a coupled method of using R and JS.
 There are other mapping packages which drive JS from R. The **tgver** uses a production built output from a React application and relies on RESTful client-server communication using the `plumber` [@plumber] R package.

+## Acknowledgement
+This work was supported by Towards Turing 2.0 under the EPSRC Grant EP/W037211/1 & The Alan Turing Institute.

 # References